Fiserv/universal-commerce/docs/documentation/introduction.md

 ##Connected Commerce (uCom) Features

-Bring in a seamless customer experience and offer services across Channels &#150; Online, Mobile & In-Store shopping Know your customer - Get a 360 degree view of customer activity across channels and serve their need from Anywhere & Everywhere.
+Bring in a seamless customer experience and offer services across Channels—Online, Mobile & In-Store shopping.
+Know your customer—Get a 360 degree view of customer activity across channels and serve their need from Anywhere & Everywhere.

 ##Regions we operate